Limberlost Forest and Wildlife Reserve

 The Limberlost Forest and Wildlife Reserve is a publicly accessible private property near Huntsville, Ontario, Canada.
 The private forest contains many lakes and forest stands with hiking, biking, skiing and snowshoeing trails throughout that has been made available to the public at no charge.
 Limberlost practices a form of land management referred to as Conscientious Forest Management which focuses on ensuring the sustainability of their management objectives and actions for generations to come.
 Some of the management actions undertaken by the private forest include sustainably harvesting timber using the Ontario Ministry of Natural Resources Single Tree Selection System; encouraging the use of the forest by all visitors and eco-tourists at no charge; supporting environmental research programs and institutes; and offering both modern and traditional forest land use options to the local community.
+The forest's management claims that harvesting is a secondary operation after recreation, and that "some small harvest[s] happen from time to time", and compares it to Haliburton Forest - managed by the same company - which is viewed as a working forest.